-The aforementioned geopolitical developments as well as any further developments may adversely affect global economic growth, heighten trading tensions and disrupt markets, which could in turn have a material adverse effect on the Issuer and the Group's business, financial condition, results of operations and prospects, including a decline asset values and increase the risk of residential mortgage default, which could lead to an underperformance of the provision of services by the Group to the Issuer under the Outsourcing Agreement.
+The aforementioned geopolitical developments as well as any further developments may adversely affect global economic growth, heighten trading tensions and disrupt markets, which could in turn have a material adverse effect on the Issuer and the Group's business, financial condition, results of operations and prospects, including a decline in asset values and increase the risk of residential mortgage default, which could lead to an underperformance of the provision of services by the Group to the Issuer under the Outsourcing Agreement.

-4 The Issuer or the Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy
+5 The Issuer or the Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy

 Changes in taxation policy and other tax measures adopted by the Irish or UK governments, or by international organisations such as the EU, may have an adverse impact on economic activity generally, or on borrowers' ability to repay their loans, which may have a material adverse effect on the Issuer directly and/or, have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
-For example, the financial performance of the Issuer may be adversely affected by taxation measures introduced by the Government, such as a change in the Irish corporation tax rate of 12.5 per cent.
+For example, the financial performance of the Issuer may be adversely affected by taxation measures introduced by the Government, such as a change in the current Irish corporation tax rate of 12.5 per cent.
+As a result of financial support measures in response to the COVID-19 pandemic, governments may consider future changes to budgetary and taxation policies to address the increased burden on public finances, which may have an adverse impact on future economic activity and the Group's business, results of operations, financial condition and prospects.

-Changes in Irish or UK taxation may arise from the OECD's BEPS project and the EU's ATAD1/2.
+Changes in Irish or UK taxation will continue to arise from the BEPS project and the ATADs.
 The detail of these changes is not yet clear in all cases and there remains potential for them to have an adverse impact on the Issuer's and the Group's financial position.

-In addition to potential impacts from the OECD BEPS project, ATAD1/2, other international initiatives in recent years which could have such impacts include the decision of the EC in the Apple case and various initiatives in relation to the digital economy.
-In the Apple case, the EC ruled that Apple Inc. had received €13 billion of illegal state aid from Ireland in its taxation arrangements.
-Ireland and Apple are appealing that ruling.
-There are various international initiatives in relation to the taxation of the digital economy, which if enacted could have a significant impact on a number of digital companies with a large presence in Ireland.
-These and any other similar actions could result in companies relocating from Ireland or deciding to invest in other jurisdictions, which could have an adverse impact on the Irish economy and, as a result, on the Group and the Issuer's business
+In addition to potential impacts from the BEPS project and ATADs, other international initiatives could have impacts on economic activity generally.
+For example, the various international initiatives in relation to the taxation of the digital economy, if enacted could have a significant impact on a number of digital companies with a large presence in Ireland.
+These and any other similar actions could result in companies relocating from Ireland or deciding to invest in other jurisdictions, which could have an adverse impact on the Irish economy and, as a result, on the Group and the Issuer's business.